MasakiOchi/-MLE_ORGM/README.md

 Sourse code to estimate the optimal vertex sequence of a network using the maximum-likelihood estimate (MLE) based on ordered random graph model (ORGM) [1].

-## MLE.ipynb

-Sample code when we apply this algorithm to a network.
-Input network data should be implimented in graph-tool [2] .
+See `MLE.ipynb` as a demonstration.
-The optimal vertex sequence and model parameters of the ORGM is obtained by "MLE_ORGM" in "MLE_algorithm.py".
+The optimal vertex sequence and model parameters of the ORGM is obtained by `MLE_ORGM` in `MLE_algorithm.py`.
-The heatmap of the adjacency matrix based on the inferred vertex sequence is obtained by "plot_heatmap" in "MLE_tools.py".
+The heatmap of the adjacency matrix based on the inferred vertex sequence is obtained by `plot_heatmap` in `MLE_tools.py`.
+Note that input network data should be implimented in graph-tool [2] .

 ## MLE_algorithm.py